kool-engine/kool/README.md

 - Normal, roughness, metallic, ambient occlusion and displacement mapping
 - Lighting with multiple point, spot and directional lights
 - Shadow mapping for multiple light sources (only spot and directional lights for now)
-- A small GUI framework for simple in-game menus / controls
 - Basic audio support

 ## A Hello World Example